 How to serve

-Sabudana khichdi is best served hot.
-Any leftovers can be refrigerated for 2 to 3 days.
-To reheat simply microwave in 30-second intervals.
+To reheat, simply microwave in 30-second intervals.
 You can also reheat it in a stovetop pan.
-The khichdi may feel dry after reheating, sprinkle some water on top of it and keep covered for a few minutes.
+The khichdi may feel dry after reheating; sprinkle some water on top of it and keep it covered for a few minutes.

 Recipe